Aegisub/aegisite/content/en/docs/3.2/Script_Resolution.md

 ![resolution-mismatch](/img/3.2/resolution-mismatch.png#center)

-"Resample script" will resample the subtitles to the new video's resolution as if you had used the [Resolution Resampler]({{< relref "Resolution_Resampler" >}}), and is normally what you want if you're updating pre-existing subtitles for the video you just opened.
+"Resample script" will resample the subtitles to the new video's resolution as if you had used the \[Resolution Resampler\]({{\< relref "Resolution_Resampler" >}}), and is normally what you want if you're updating pre-existing subtitles for the video you just opened.

 "Set to video resolution" will simply set the script resolution to the video's resolution.
 This is the correct thing to do only if the subtitles actually match the video you just opened already, but someone previously changed the script resolution to an incorrect value.